meldurson/AllTameable/README.md

 <details>

+Version 1.3.2
+* Fixed incompatibility with JewelCrafting
+* Adjusted chicken size to scale better with levels

 Version 1.3.1
 * Fixed issue where could not add dragon eggs to Moder altar
 * Made dragon eggs default stack to 20 except if special